masschallenge/impact-api/QUICK_START.md

 returned by the "startup" call.
 You can click on the value of "short_pitch" in the body of the "startup patch" call and then click change to change it to any other value.

-It should be noted that due to client, browser, or firewall restrictions, it may be necessary to send PATCH calls as POSTS and override them.
-The middleware which overrides these types of POSTs is included in the code base.
-To PATCH via POST (override the POST), you will need to include the following header/value pair: 'HTTP_X_HTTP_METHOD_OVERRIDE':'PATCH'.

 17. You can go through a similar process with system users, by opening the "v1" folder and using the various "user" calls.
 Note that